cppitems/cppitems/items/000/item.md

 # Distance Learning
 The lectures (Thursdays 9-11am) and discussions of the exercises will be realized in pairs using online video conferences; access links will be announced using TISS.

+The room for all lectures is: https://bbb.iue.tuwien.ac.at/b/man-wpn-ea7-3sl

+Recordings of the lecures will be available at the same link at the lower part of the page under "Room Recordings".

 # Communication
-- Important announcements will be made via the TISS-system.
+- Important announcements will be made via the TISS-system (make sure you configure your TISS settings such that the course is allowed to send you important news via emails).
 - Final personal time slots for the discussions will be announced via email.
 - If you have urgent/important questions you can reach us at cpp@iue.tuwien.ac.at.
 - Use https://chat.tuwien.ac.at/channel/360.251.WS21 for topcis/questions which are potentially relevant for others, too.
+- Update lectures slides will always be uploaded to https://cppitems.github.io

 # Lecture material and exercise handouts
 The lecture material and exercises will be published here: